 Answer:

 The function of receptors is to detect the information from the environment.
-These are located in our sensory organs like the eye, ear, skin, nose and tongue.
+These are located in our sensory organs, like the eye, ear, skin, nose, and tongue.
 For example, olfactory receptors detect smell.
-If these receptors do not work correctly, there will be a delay in getting information from the environment to the brain or spinal cord, and due to this, the reaction of the information is also late, which causes harmful effects on our body.
+If these receptors do not work correctly, there will be a failure or delay in transmitting information. from the environment to the brain or spinal cord, and due to this, the reaction to the information is also late, which causes harmful effects on our body.

 For example, if skin receptors are damaged, then we cannot get the heat as a stimulus.
 And if we accidentally touch a hot object, then our hands might get burned.